dattatreya303/simpleMatrix/README.md

 # simpleMatrix
-A small generic library supporting simple matrix operations.
+A small generic library supporting simple matrix operations, implemented using expression templates.

 ## About
 - Only numerical types (`int`, `float`, `double`, `complex` etc ) are supported as of now.